getsentry/spotlight/README.md

 8. Sampling would need to happen outside of the payload creation, so we can still get debug information locally and only apply sampling decisions to if we send data upstream or not.

 9. Attachments are probably not parsed correclty out of the Envelope.
 Docs are quite complex to read.

+10. When you navigate to a new page in Remix its creating a transaction coupled to the prior trace (the origin load), and upon navigation creates a new trace.
+I'm not sure I'd expect this behavior.

 Generally speaking we need: